Reprisals against commentators on the Charlie Kirk assassination

 Charlie Kirk was assassinated on September 10, 2025, while speaking at Utah Valley University.

 After the assassination of American political activist and commentator Charlie Kirk in September 2025, there followed widespread disciplinary and retaliatory actions against people seen as celebrating, justifying, or trivializing Kirk's death, encouraging further political violence, denigrating Kirk, or tarnishing his legacy.
-These efforts were promoted and directly engaged in by the U.S. federal government, with President Donald Trump explicitly condemning "the left" for the violence in his address to the nation in its immediate aftermath, and pledging to target left-wing groups and causes, monitor political speech, revoke visas, and designate far-left groups, such as Antifa, as domestic terrorists in response to the attack.
+These efforts were promoted and directly facilitated by the U.S. federal government: in the immediate aftermath of the assassination, President Donald Trump explicitly condemned "the left" for violence, and pledged to target left-wing groups and causes, monitor political speech, revoke visas, and designate Antifa and groups that might support it as domestic terrorists.

 On the night of Kirk's killing, the Department of State announced it would penalize foreigners considered to be "praising, rationalizing, or making light of Kirk's death".
 Secretary of Defense Pete Hegseth announced an investigation into the reactions of members of the U.S. Armed Forces, as well as subsequent firings and dismissals of those found to have made obscene or blasphemous comments about Kirk.
-Commentary cited as reasons for firings and other reprisals included comments which openly celebrated Kirk's demise, spoke critically of his politics or political influence, or which appeared to justify Kirk's assassination through citing his own views on the constant of gun violence or otherwise reposting Kirk's words in ways intended to dishonor his memory.
-In some cases, criticizing the Republican Party's response to his killing—regarded by some as seeking to opportunistically capitalize on Kirk's death to target political enemies and engage in a broad crackdown on dissent against the Trump administration—resulted in termination of employment or other disciplinary actions.
+Commentary cited as reasons for firings and other reprisals included comments which openly celebrated Kirk's demise, spoke critically of his politics or political influence, or quoted his words in ways intended to dishonor his memory.
+In some cases, even criticizing the Republican Party's response to his killing could result in termination of employment or other disciplinary actions.

 Following Kirk's death, a number of prominent conservatives called for retaliation against or punishment of private citizens and government or military employees whose comments about Kirk were, in their view, likely to encourage additional political violence, or which were deemed insufficiently respectful towards Kirk and his legacy.
 They also called for investigations into left-wing groups, universities, and the military for putative anti-Kirk speech.
-On The Charlie Kirk Show following his death, Vice President JD Vance called for people heard to make remarks deemed uncivil to Kirk to be reported to their employers for termination.
+On The Charlie Kirk Show following his death, Vice President JD Vance called for Kirk's followers to report people who made disparaging remarks about Kirk to their employers, with the goal of getting them fired.
 Trump later announced that any network that criticized him too harshly could be subject to a revocation of their broadcast license.
-Multiple analysts have regarded these efforts by the political right as a significant crackdown on political speech and dissent in the United States, and an effort to silence criticism of Kirk and the political ideology he promoted.
-The response was criticized as a form of cancel culture, government censorship, and of bearing similarities to McCarthyism.
+Multiple analysts have regarded these efforts by the political right as a significant crackdown on political speech and dissent in the United States, and an effort to silence criticism of Kirk and the conservative political ideology he promoted.
+Critics of the Trump administration have labeled its response as a form of cancel culture and censorship, and some have compared it to McCarthyism.

+Altogether, over 600 Americans were punished in some way over their comments about Kirk.
+Roughly one year onward, employers and other organizations had paid out $2 million in legal settlements to people who were fired or otherwise punished in the reprisals.